Tl;Dr:

 User feedback confirms the previously stated difficulties.

-The developer himself also believes that the level of content and customisation within the app limits the simplicity its UI can achieve.
+The developer also believes that the level of content and customization within the app limits the simplicity its UI can achieve.
 Perhaps this ends up being the case, but let’s dive a little deeper.

-With the primary issue for users being the navigation and organisation, I decided to start by creating a content inventory.
-I then conducted a hybrid card sort via Provenbyusers, along with a follow-up survey.
+Given the primary issue was navigation and organization, I decided to start by creating a content inventory.
+I then conducted a hybrid card sort via ProvenByUsers, along with a follow-up survey.
 A total of four participants completed the study.

 43 cards

 The copy for each card was taken directly from the existing application.
-The only amendment included the addition of brief explainers for Japanese-specific content, such as “Hiragana is a Japanese writing script.”
+The only amendment was adding brief explainers for Japanese-specific content, such as "Hiragana is a Japanese writing script."

 43 cards

 The copy for each card was taken directly from the existing application.
-The only amendment included the addition of brief explainers for Japanese-specific content, such as “Hiragana is a Japanese writing script.”
+The only amendment was adding brief explainers for Japanese-specific content, such as "Hiragana is a Japanese writing script."

 7 groups